malmaud/TensorFlow.jl/docs/src/index.md

 ## Introduction

 TensorFlow.jl is a wrapper around [TensorFlow](https://www.tensorflow.org/), a powerful library from Google for implementing state-of-the-art deep-learning models.
 See [the intro tutorial](https://www.tensorflow.org/versions/r0.10/tutorials/mnist/beginners/index.html) from Google to get a sense of how TensorFlow works - TensorFlow.jl has a similar API to the Python TensorFlow API described in the tutorials.
+Then see [the Julia equivalent of that tutorial](tutorial.md).

 ## Comparison to Python API